 How can teachers bring about national change to the education system?

 For the past three or fours years, it is my belief that the Government does not have the solution to our education system.
 We do.
 And that with every Government that comes and goes, we are left in the lurch, waiting for the next possible answer or source of funding to help address the latest crisis, research or push the latest agenda.
-It is my belief that the answer lies in us as a profession as a collective force – to do more to resolve the issues with teacher workload and retention by ignoring eternal agencies; dictating the mood in schools.
-‘Why and how?’ you may ask.
-Well, if enough of us start to do it, we can bring about collective change.

 In this post I set about my ‘call to arms’ for teachers in England and Wales.